 Chucky was diagnosed with autism around age 2 ½ and often relate it to a light bulb going out.
 He stopped making eye contact, lost his desire for affection, and stopped talking.
 Our family has gone through the ups and downs of finding early intervention services, adequate supports while in school, and additional help at home.
 Chucky was a happy-go-lucky kid, until he began transitioning through puberty.
 With his lack of communication skills, this new major change in his life led him to develop what we now know to be SIBS: Self Injurious Behaviors.
 We spent many years in and out of hospitals, and in out-of-state treatment facilities trying to "fix" Chucky.
 We met many other families along our journey, who had similar and often lengthier histories and everyday challenges.
 The year 2011, for our family, was the hardest year of all - we lost Dad and now we had to fight these battles as three people and no longer as a family of four.
-Within one year of Dad's passing, sister Jenny founded Homesteads for Hope, to provide our family and yours....
+Within two years of Dad's passing, sister Jenny founded Homesteads for Hope, to provide our family and yours....
 Hope.
-Now, in 2017 Chucky's Mother has been diagnosed with stage 4 cancer and although she is a fighter (and will beat it) - the constant worry is still, what Chucky's future will be when she is no longer.
-We continue everyday to live Chucky's Story but we have HOPE to make change so no family has to walk alone.

 So Please!
 Join us, as we create an intentional agriculture-style community and provide a special place to learn, work, live and grow!